lightning/bolts/03-transactions.md

 ### Commitment Transaction Outputs

-To allow an opportunity for penalty transactions, in case of a revoked commitment transaction, all outputs which return funds to the owner of the commitment transaction (aka "local node") must be delayed for `to_self_delay` blocks.
+To allow an opportunity for penalty transactions, in case of a revoked commitment transaction, all outputs which return funds to the owner of the commitment transaction (a.k.a. "local node") must be delayed for `to_self_delay` blocks.
 This delay is done in a second stage HTLC transaction (HTLC-success for HTLCs accepted by the local node, HTLC-timeout for HTLCs offered by the local node).

 The reason for the separate transaction stage for HTLC outputs is so that HTLCs can timeout or be fulfilled even though they are within the `to_self_delay` delay.
 Otherwise, the required minimum timeout on HTLCs is lengthened by this delay, causing longer timeouts for HTLCs traversing the network.